jrpotter/notebook/notes/formal-system/logical-system/pred-logic.md

 ## Overview

-A branch of logic that uses quantified variables over non-logical objects.
+**Predicate logic** is a logical system that uses quantified variables over non-logical objects.
 A **predicate** is a sentence with some number of free variables.
 A predicate with free variables "plugged in" is a [[prop-logic|proposition]].

 %%ANKI
 Cloze